djkormo/k8s-AKS-primer/examples/atwar/README.md

 </pre>

-### Once again lets see information about our namespace
+### Once again let's see the information about our namespace
 ```console
 kubectl describe ns failure
 ```